Roethlisberger leads unbeaten Steelers past Broncos | Sports-Games

 Roethlisberger leads unbeaten Steelers past Broncos

-Ben Roethlisberger completed 29 of 41 passes for 311 yards passing, two touchdowns and an interception, James Connor rushed for 106 yards and another score, and the host Pittsburgh Steelers beat the Denver Broncos 26-21 on Sunday.
-Diontae Johnson had eight receptions for 92 yards and a TD and Chase Claypool had 88 yards receiving and a touchdown for the Steelers (2-0).
+Ben Roethlisberger completed 29 of 41 passes for 311 yards, two touchdowns and an interception, James Conner rushed for 106 yards and a score, and the host Pittsburgh Steelers beat the Denver Broncos 26-21 on Sunday.
+Diontae Johnson had eight receptions for 92 yards and a TD and Chase Claypool had 88 yards receiving, including an 84-yard touchdown, for the Steelers (2-0).

-The Steelers used the takeaway to take a 7-0 lead when Connor capped a nine-play, 59-yard drive with a two-yard TD run late in the first quarter.
+The Steelers used the takeaway to take a 7-0 lead when Conner capped a nine-play, 59-yard drive with a 2-yard TD run late in the first quarter.
 Denver got a Brandon McManus field goal, a 49-yarder, to make it 7-3 with 12:07 left in the first half.

 Justin Simmons intercepted Roethlisberger on the first drive of the third quarter, and the Broncos drove deep into Pittsburgh territory before McManus hit a 28-yard field goal.
 Later in the quarter Driskel had a 20-yard TD pass to Fant, and then connected with him again on the 2-point conversion to make it 17-14.